Athletic Bilbao signing policy: French players

 The club has also recruited players from the French Northern Basque Country (a region of 300,000 where rugby union is the most popular sport) with Bixente Lizarazu being the first French-Basque to play for the senior team in 1996.

 The signing of Aymeric Laporte prompted debate among supporters and columnists regarding the definitions of the policy when he became the first Frenchman to successfully graduate from the club's youth system in 2012, as he had no link to the Basque region through birth or residency, and a blood link only via great-grandparents.
 He did play for a team in the territory, Aviron Bayonnais, but only by arrangement after the initial approach from Athletic in 2009, as he was too young to move to a club outside France at the time – he arrived formally in 2010.

 Yanis Rahmani, a Frenchman of Algerian origin raised in Sestao, progressed as far as Basconia at the same time as Laporte but did not turn professional with the club.
 Others have progressed no further than youth level.
+In 2024, Johaneko Louis-Jean (a Bayonne native of Haitian descent) joined the club following the collapse of his previous team Bordeaux.